kiduswb/minimati/README.md

 for static websites that want to add simple blogging functionality without the need to write a custom CMS or use third party software.

-<b>If you're a web developer working on static websites for your clients,
+<b>If you're a web developer working on simple & static websites for your clients,
-this framework is perfect for you.</b>
+this CMS is great for you.</b>

 # Setup Guide